andig/vscode-sublime-cmd-shift-d/README.md

 It supplements the [vscode-sublime-keybindings plugin](https://github.com/Microsoft/vscode-sublime-keybindings) which is missing the shortcut (see related discussion in [issue #100](https://github.com/Microsoft/vscode-sublime-keybindings/issues/100) and [pr #105](https://github.com/Microsoft/vscode-sublime-keybindings/pull/105)).

+**NOTE** VSCode has meanwhile implemented this feature as part of https://github.com/microsoft/vscode/issues/2075.
+This repository has now been archived.

 ## Cmd-Shift-D

 This plugin replaces the default VS Code behaviour for Cmd-Shift-D which triggers the `editor.action.copyLinesDownAction` command with a custom `editor.sublimeDuplicate` command.
 This includes: